-Review the Zoning Regulation Bylaw to ensure it accommodates a variety of housing types (e.g., fee-simple row housing, co-housing, and where appropriate, strata conversion and subdivision of oversized lots for infill) that can be used to achieve greater owner affordability in the housing market.
+Review the Zoning Regulation Bylaw to ensure it accommodates a variety of housing types (e.g. fee-simple row housing, co-housing, minimum parcel sizes for infill subdivision, etc.) that can be used to achieve greater owner affordability in the housing market.